-The Fine Particles Laboratory complements the measurements performed in the Testing Laboratory and the Laboratory of Combustion Plants with dust emission values.
-The combination of several devices can cover a virtually the complete spectrum of emitted particles.
-The measurement occurs either on-line, or the particles can be captured on filters for later gravimetric or chemical analysis.
-Our laboratory is mainly focused on research into the formation and growth of the smallest particles in combustion processes.
+The Fine Particles Laboratory is focused on the identification and analysis of fine particles emitted by combustion processes, manufacturing processes and road transport emissions.
+The combination of several measurement methods covers the complete spectrum of emitted particles in terms of size and concentration.
+The measurements are either performed on-line or the particles are captured on filters for subsequent gravimetric or chemical analysis.
+The laboratory’s primary focus is on research into the formation and growth of the smallest particles during combustion processes.

-Particles are most often taken directly from the flue.
-However, their concentration is too high for many devices, and it is, therefore, necessary to dilute the flue gas.
-We have two diluents using different dilution principles.
-Both can be heated to prevent condensation of volatile substances and water vapour.
+The particles are most often extracted directly from the flue-gas stack.
+However, the concentration is too high for many devices, necessitating the dilution of the flue gas.
+Two diluters, employing disparate dilution principles, are available for this purpose.
+Both can be heated to prevent condensation of volatiles and water vapour.

-To measure the concentration of coarse and fine particles, we use a Palas device, enabling on-line measurements with one-second resolution, including particle size distribution.
-This device is more suitable for lower concentrations, e.g., to monitor indoor air quality.
-As the device uses the principle of light scattering on dust particles, it does not apply to the smallest particles due to the laws of physics.
-We measure the fine and ultrafine fraction of dust particles with analysers from the TSI company.
-In them, the particles are first sorted based on their electrical mobility and then increased by condensation of butanol vapour.
-As a result, the smallest detectable particles are only 2 nm in size, which corresponds to a cluster of a few molecules.
-We physically capture particles that are classified by size in a cascade impactor from Dekati.
-The evaluation is performed gravimetrically, or the samples can be further chemically analysed.
-In addition to the mentioned devices, we also use the classical isokinetic sampling of solid pollutants on the filters and their gravimetric analysis in compliance with the procedures specified in the ČSN EN 13284-1 standard.
+The Palas instrument is employed for the measurement of coarse and fine particle concentrations, facilitating online measurement with one-second resolution, including particle size distribution.
+This instrument is more appropriate for monitoring lower concentrations, such as those in indoor air quality.
+Given that the instrument employs the principle of light scattering on dust particles, it is not applicable to the smallest particles due to the laws of physics.
+The fine and ultrafine fractions of dust particles are quantified through the use of analysers from TSI.
+In these, particles are initially sorted according to their electrical mobility, and then subjected to condensation of butanol vapour, which serves to enhance their visibility.
+Consequently, the smallest particles that can be detected are 2 nm in size, which corresponds to a cluster of a few molecules.
+The physical capture of size-sorted particles is conducted using a cascade impactor from Dekati.
+The evaluation is performed gravimetrically, with the option of subsequent chemical analysis.
+In addition to the aforementioned instruments, we also employ the conventional isokinetic sampling of particulate matter on filters for gravimetric analysis, in accordance with the procedures outlined in EN 13284-1.

-- Laboratory thermogravimetric analysis of fuels and materials, including identification of the concentration and size distribution of the resulting fine particles in the size range 2–1000 nm.
+- Laboratory thermogravimetric analysis of fuels and materials, including identification of the concentration and size distribution of emerging fine particles in the size range of 2–1000 nm.

-- Identification of fine particles in a liquid medium.
+- Identification of fine particles in liquid media, in the range of 0.08–2000 µm.

-- Identification of particles in the environment (external and internal), in the range of 1-105 micrometres.
+- Identification of particles in the ambient environment (external and internal), in the range of 2–1000 nm or 1–105 µm.

 Equipment

-- NETZSCH QMS 403 Aëolos Quadro mass spectrometer
+- Quadrupole mass spectrometer NETZSCH QMS 403 Aëolos Quadro

-- FRITSCH ANALYSETTE 22 MicroTec plus particle sizer
+- Particle size analyzer FRITSCH ANALYSETTE 22 MicroTec plus

 - Aerosol generator TSI 3079